Bronllys Castle

-Bronllys Castle (Castell Bronllys) is a motte and bailey fortress standing south of Bronllys, towards Talgarth in Powys, Wales.
+Bronllys Castle (Castell Bronllys) (Note: Since 2024, Cadw, which guard and maintain the site, use the Welsh name only.) is a motte and bailey fortress standing south of Bronllys, towards Talgarth in Powys, Wales.
 The original castle, constructed of wood, was founded in or soon after 1100 by Richard Fitz Pons, the owner of the nearby Herefordshire barony of Clifford, who was a supporter of Bernard of Neufmarché.

 History

 In 1144 Roger Fitzmiles, Earl of Hereford, detached the land surrounding Bronllys from the Lordship of Brecknock, and gave it to Richard's son, Walter de Clifford, who then rebuilt the castle in stone.
 Walter seems to have been responsible for building the round tower on the motte, as in 1165 it caught fire and a stone tumbling from the battlements killed Earl Roger's last surviving brother Mahel de Hereford; Gerald of Wales claims that, while dying from the injury, Mahel repented of his previous persecution of the Bishop of St Davids, which he blamed for his fate.

 Roger and his brothers were childless, so Brecknock passed first to their sister's husband, Philip de Braose, then to Eleanor de Braose, and so came under the control of her husband, Humphrey de Bohun.

 In September 1233 Walter's grandson, another Walter de Clifford, had a force of over 200 men defending the castle against his father-in-law Llywelyn ab Iorwerth.
 Walter had no son, only a daughter, Maud, who married John Giffard, and inherited the lands when Walter died in 1263.
 The land was divided between the two daughters of John and Maud, with Bronllys going to the youngest, Maud.